 National Indian Child Welfare Association.
 I believe it is vital for Italian-Americans to actively support native peoples in the Americas (and am happy to chat about why anytime).
 You can read more about the threat to ICWA here: https://linktr.ee/protecticwa

-While meeting and dancing together in person is still in the cards, I'm ready to get moving, literally and figuratively, and I know we can do so in an online space.
-Let's start with some very low key socially-oriented community dance meet ups, and see where we want to go from there.
+While meeting and dancing together in person is still in the cards, I was ready to get moving, literally and figuratively, and I know we can do so in an online space.
+I started facilitating weekly 'dance-alongs' in July 0f 2022 and 2024 has already seen an in-person workshop with teachers visiting from Italy, and the start of bi-monthly in-person dance meet ups.

 Note: A full list of Monica's teachers can be found on the about page.